LeelaChessZero/lczero.org/content/dev/wiki/Best-Nets-for-Lc0.md

 | 30b x 384f | SV-30b-t40-1705| [Sergio-V repository](https://www.comp.nus.edu.sg/~sergio-v/t40/384x30/) | Trained on T40 data |

 Note: The Sergio-V nets are also available on [data.lczero.org](http://data.lczero.org/files/networks-contrib/sergio-v/) in some cases.

 ---

+### "This is all too complicated.
+Just tell me what net to use!"

+If you don't care about squeezing out the very best performance for a particular situation and want a general-purpose net, pick a medium size 20b net, which should do reasonably well (if not optimal) under most common conditions.

+As in the table above, the top-recommended 20b net is `256x20-t40-1541.pb.gz` from [Sergio Vieri's repository](https://www.comp.nus.edu.sg/~sergio-v/t40/256x20/).

+---